 The Benefits of Healthy Soil for our Ocean

 Often times, our ocean can be out-of-sight and out-of-mind, especially if we do not live on a coastline.
 However, you may be surprised to learn that healthy soil is an essential component of a healthy blue ocean.
 Fertilizers, detergents, sewage and other land-based pollutants can leech into our soil and runoff into our waterways.
 This nutrient pollution in our ocean is known as eutrophication.

-Yale School of the Environment reports that ?Carbon is the main component of soil organic matter and helps give soil its water-retention capacity, its structure and its fertility.?
-The ILSR additionally reports that because compost holds 5x its weight in water, the risk of stormwater runoff is greatly reduced.
+Yale School of the Environment reports that “Carbon is the main component of soil organic matter and helps give soil its water-retention capacity, its structure and its fertility.”
+The ILSR additionally reports that because compost holds 5x its water weight, the risk of stormwater runoff is greatly reduced.

 Your Journey to Reducing Food Waste